servicecatalog/oscm/oscm-portal/WebContent/marketplace/scss/README.md

 **Part 2 - Add the .scss file type to the native CSS Editor**

-1. Go to Window \&gt; Preferences
+1. Go to Window &amp; Preferences
-2. Drill down to General \&gt; Content Types
+2. Drill down to General &amp; Content Types
 3. In the Content Types pane, expand Text, then select CSS
 4. After CSS is selected, on the bottom File associations: pane, click the .. button.
 5. For Content type:, enter \*.scss and then click OK.